WHahn664/ProjectPenney1/README.md

 ---

 Steps to analyze the probabilities:
 1. Download all the files in the 'src/' folder.
-Or just the ProjectPenney#1.ipynb if you want to run it in one file.
+2. Download all the .csv files in both the 'stored_results/' folder and the 'stored_seeds' folder.
-2. Download Main.py
+3. Download Main.py.
-3. Use the code in Main.py to run the 1,000,000 simulations of Penney's game and to test the visualizations of those results.
-If using the ipynb file, run each block of code to get the desired results.
+4. Use the code in Main.py to augment the existing data with additonal new decks.
+Please read the comments in the file for more information.

+Optional:
+If you want to use the ProjectPenney#1.ipynb file instead:
+1. Download all .csv files in both the 'stored_results/' folder and the 'stored_seeds' folder.
+2. Download the ProjectPenney#1.ipynb file and run the code in jupyterhub.
+Please read the comments in the file for more information.